 Sensory Rehabilitation Garden Project

-Headway Oxfordshire is officially launching a brand new project to build a Sensory Rehabilitation Garden at our Activity and Rehabilitation Centre in Kennington.
+Headway Oxfordshire has officially launched the Sensory Rehabilitation Garden project at our Activity and Rehabilitation Centre in Kennington.

 It has been a project that we have been wanting to carry out for years.
 Our Activity and Rehabilitation centre has a garden, which is not currently used to its full potential, which is a real shame.